paulf-999/styleguides_and_standards/sql_styleguide.md

 #### Joins

-* Joins should be indented and placed on a new line.
+* Joins should be indented and placed on a new line:

-    ```
         SELECT  c.last_name
         FROM    customers AS c
             INNER JOIN bikes AS b
             ON r.bike_vin_num = b.vin_num
             AND b.engine_tally > 2
-    ```

-* Joining multiple tables - if joining two or more tables, _always_ prefix your column names with the table alias.
+* Joining multiple tables: if joining two or more tables, _always_ prefix your column names with the table alias.
 If only selecting from one table, prefixes are not needed.
-* Explicit joins - be explicit about your join (i.e. write `inner join` instead of `join`). `left joins` are normally the most useful, `right joins` often indicate that you should change which table you select `from` and which one you `join` to.
+* Explicit joins: be explicit about your join (i.e. write `inner join` instead of `join`). `left joins` are normally the most useful, `right joins` often indicate that you should change which table you select `from` and which one you `join` to.
-* Avoid table aliases in join conditions - especially initialisms.
+* Avoid table aliases in join conditions: especially initialisms.
 It's harder to understand what the table called "c" is compared to "customers".
-* `UNION ALL` - aim to use `UNION ALL` as opposed to `UNION` [*](http://docs.aws.amazon.com/redshift/latest/dg/c_example_unionall_query.html)
+* `UNION ALL`: aim to use `UNION ALL` as opposed to `UNION` [*](http://docs.aws.amazon.com/redshift/latest/dg/c_example_unionall_query.html)
 #### Sub-queries

 Sub-queries should also be aligned to the right side of the river and then laid out using the same style as any other query.

-    ```
     SELECT  r.last_name,
             (SELECT MAX(YEAR(championship_date))
                 FROM champions AS c